Effective number of parties: Alternatives

 Here, n is the number of parties, $p_i^2$ the square of each party's proportion of all votes or seats, and $p_1^2$ is the square of the largest party's proportion of all votes or seats.

 Values

 The following table illustrates the difference between the values produced by the two formulas for eight hypothetical vote or seat constellations:

-Institutional Theory
+Seat product model

 The effective number of parties can be predicted with the seat product model as $N = (MS)^{1/6}$, where M is the district magnitude and S is the assembly size.

 Effective number of parties by country

 For individual countries the values of effective number of number of parliamentary parties (ENPP) for the last available election is shown.
 Some of the highest effective number of parties are in Brazil, Belgium, and Bosnia and Herzegovina.
 European Parliament has an even higher effective number of parties if national parties are considered, yet a much lower effective number of parties if political groups of the European Parliament are considered.